Black Beans {Instant Pot}

 Woohoo, Anjali!
 That’s our favorite way to eat them.
 Thanks for commenting.

-perfect side to my tacos and burrito. thanks for this no soak instant Pot black beans!
+perfect side to my tacos and burrito. delicious!

 Instant pots are a life saver!
 Making these black beans were so delicious.
 I loved the spices used too!